sbrshkappa/Exploring-Javascript/LEARNINGS.md

 - What is a polyfill?
 A script that adds/updates new functions is called "Polyfill".
 It's meant to fill the gap and add missing implementations.

+## React

+- The useRef hook is used to maintain a value across renders.
+It works like a state variable but doesn't trigger a render when it changes values (doesn't fire the useEffect hook).